stateless-solutions/markdown-content/selecting-service-providers.md

 ---
 # Selecting Service Providers

-One of the unique attributes of the Stateless protocol is the ability for developers to select and manage the blockchain nodes that service their requests.
-With Stateless, developers can tailor the services they receive to their specific needs, ensuring optimal performance and reliability.
+The Stateless protocol offers developers the unique ability to select and manage blockchain nodes that service their requests.
+This capability allows for tailoring services to specific needs, ensuring optimal performance and reliability.

-This guide provides detailed instructions on how developers can view provider offerings, build and manage "provider buckets," assign weights to providers, and configure multi-signature thresholds within their buckets.

 ## Provider Bucket Management